darwin-vallejos/withness-ai/README.md

-# Witness AI
+# Witness AI — Deterministic Decision Attestation

-Witness AI is a **deterministic decision-attestation system** for AI.
+Witness AI is a **deterministic, cryptographically verifiable decision-attestation system** for AI and automated workflows.

-It evaluates a request **before** an AI model responds and decides whether the action is permitted based on a mathematically defined trust score.
-Every decision produces a **cryptographically verifiable receipt** that can be independently validated offline.

-Witness does not generate answers.
-It decides **whether an answer is allowed** and proves that decision afterward.
+It decides **whether** an action is allowed *before* an AI model responds and produces a **receipt** that any third party can independently verify offline — without trusting the AI, the operator, or Witness itself.

+This repository contains the **reference implementation** of the Witness Receipt Format (WRF).

 ---

-## System Flow

-1. **Sensors**
-   Independent evidence providers that analyze the input and emit bounded signals (e.g., risk, length, heuristics).

-2. **Decision Engine**
-   Computes coherence and trust using fixed mathematics.

-3. **Decision Gate**
-   If trust is below threshold, the request is denied.

-4. **Receipt Generation**
-   A deterministic payload is hashed to produce a cryptographic receipt.

-5. **Verification**
-   Any third party can recompute the hash and verify correctness.
+## What Witness Is (and Is Not)

+**Witness AI:**
+- Evaluates risk and trust *before* an AI acts
+- Produces immutable, verifiable receipts
+- Is deterministic and auditable
+- Works offline
+- Requires no cloud services

+**Witness AI is NOT:**
+- A model
+- A learning system
+- A policy engine
+- A blockchain
+- A logging framework

+Witness does not decide what is *true*.
+It decides **whether an action is permitted** and proves that decision afterward.

 ---

-## Decision Mathematics
+## System Overview

-Coherence:
+High-level flow: